 Avocados and guacamole are an important part of the Mexican gastronomy, where it is used as a topping on many dishes.
 It goes perfectly with tacos, meat, or as a dip which you scoop out with totopos (tortilla chips).

 Try to make your guacamole just before you are going to serve it.
-If you need to prepare it in advance, cover the bowl with some plastic wrap and leave it in the fridge.
+If you need to prepare it in advance, cover the bowl and leave it in the fridge.
 Guacamole should be served either cold or at room temperature.
 If it gets too warm it can start to get a mushy texture, and it will oxidise faster, which gives it that brownish shade.
 It is important to use lime juice in the recipe, as it helps keep that beautiful green colour for a longer time.

 - 200g Totopos from La Tortilleria